 Have you found an accommodation through the Housing Office yet?

 If not and you are eager to search on your own, the internet is the most convenient source of information to use.
 The following websites are among the most famous in Germany you can go through to find your new home close to your designated duty station:

 Also check out home listings in military newspapers including the Find-It-Guide.

 Find more information on the Ramstein Air Base website.

 German abbreviations - If you want to search for housing on your own, you will discover that advertisements consist almost entirely of abbreviations.
 To help you understand the ads and make your search more efficient, consult this compiled list of abbreviations.

 Prioritize - In every case, it will help to prioritize your needs and desires when house hunting.
 Do you want a short commute or do you need a house that accepts pets?
 Pets can become an issue with a potential landlord, so be prepared to have your list of available homes decrease significantly.
 Is it essential to be on the school bus route?
 If your spouse and children accompany you, it is advisable to be aware of the assigned school bus stops and the arrangement of school feeder zones for the local communities.
 Find more information on this topic in the segment "Children".

-Focal point Housing Office - In general, all housing contracts must be accomplished by the Housing Management Office.
-Once you located community housing, please complete the paperwork provided by the Housing Office with your landlord and return this form to the Housing Office to finalize your contract.
-Never sign German rental contracts before you had them translated and reviewed.
+Focal point Housing Office - In general, all housing contracts must reviewed and completed by the Housing Management Office.
+Once you have located housing in your community, please complete the paperwork provided by the Housing Office with your landlord and return this form to the Housing Office to finalize your contract.
+Never sign German rental contracts before you have had them translated and reviewed.